 Tip!
 The eye catcher in this layout is Pinnatifida's red-violet play of colours and leaf characteristics - a result which is only achieved at light amounts over 0.5 Watt/litre and addition of CO2.

-Note: Plant F on the drawing is Polygonum sp., plant B is Echinodorus 'Vesuvius'; both are no longer produced by Tropica.
+Note: Plant F on the drawing is Polygonum sp. which is no longer produced by Tropica.